Priyanshu0007/restaurant-landing-page/README.md

 ## Features

 - Responsive and beautiful UI
-- With GIF of exercises
+- Similar to figma file
-- Detail description of exercises and Youtube videos
+- Created with mordern technologies

 ## Run Locally